FindMySchool LogoFindMySchool

 Performance data places the school in rare company for primary outcomes.

-90% of pupils met the expected standard in reading, writing and mathematics combined, compared with the England average of 62%.
+• 70% of pupils met the expected standard in reading, writing and mathematics combined.

-At the higher standard, 43.33% achieved greater depth in reading, writing and mathematics, compared with the England average of 8%.
+• At the higher standard, 10% achieved greater depth in reading, writing and mathematics.

 The implication is not simply “good SATs”.
-In a small school, consistently high outcomes usually point to two things: clear curriculum sequencing and tight feedback loops on what pupils have learned.
-The latest Ofsted report supports that picture, noting strong outcomes by the end of Key Stage 2, particularly in reading.
+In a small school, the current data suggests particular strengths in reading and mathematics, while writing and combined outcomes are more moderate.
+The latest Ofsted report supports a broadly positive picture, noting strong outcomes by the end of Key Stage 2, particularly in reading.

 Parents comparing local options should use the FindMySchool Local Hub page to view nearby primaries side-by-side using the Comparison Tool, particularly helpful when small cohort sizes can make year-on-year outcomes look jumpy even when teaching is stable.